by Katharine Hansen Ph.D.

-In 1997 while writing the book Write Your Way to a Higher GPA Dr. Randall Hansen and I cited several studies about not only the importance of writing skills but about how too many workers especially at the entry level lack these skills.
+In 1997 while writing the book Write Your Way to a Higher GP, Dr. Randall Hansen and I cited several studies about the importance of writing skills and how too many workers, especially at the entry-level, lack these skills.
 [See: The Importance of Good Writing Skills.]
 More than a decade later little has changed except that writing has become even more important.

-Given the relative informality of e-mail it may surprise some to know that e-mail’s ubiquity is a major reason writing skills have become so crucial.
-E-mail is so heavily and globally used to communicate in the workplace — replacing the telephone as the primary communications venue — that unclear garbled poorly written e-mails waste time money and productivity.
-R. Craig Hogan who runs an online school for business writing said in 2004 that “e-mail is a party to which English teachers have not been invited … People just let their thoughts drool out onto the screen.”
+Given the relative informality of email, it may surprise some to know that email’s ubiquity is a major reason writing skills have become so crucial.
+Email is so heavily and globally used to communicate in the workplace — replacing the telephone as the primary communications venue — that unclear, garbled, or poorly-written emails waste time money and productivity.

-Another impetus for better writing skills is that demand is greater; two-thirds of salaried workers in large U.S. companies have jobs that require writing reported the College Board’s National Commission on Writing in 2004 and bringing workers’ skills up to speed requires $3.1 billion annually in training.
+According to the College Board’s National Commission on Writing in 2004, two-thirds of salaried workers in large U.S. companies have jobs that require writing.
+Bringing workers’ skills up to speed requires $3.1 billion annually in training.
 The study described writing as a “threshold skill” for employee selection and promotion.
-Columnist Andrea Kay adds that professionals spend up to 30 percent of their days — more than two hours daily — writing.

 Jack Shulman in Harvard Business Review points out that better writing can improve the customer experience as well as enhance product development through well-written instruction manuals process descriptions and procedure guides.